-1. With a view to identifying possible areas of cooperation, the Parties shall exchange information in the following spheres:
+1. With a view to identifying possible areas of cooperation, Slovenia and the Agency shall exchange information in the following spheres:

-(a) the content of, and plan for, their current and future space programmes;
+(a) on the content of, and plan for, their current and future space programmes;

-(b) matters of scientific and technical interest resulting from their space activities.
-In particular, Slovenia shall receive reports published and made available by the Agency, as well as information relating to the progress of the Agency programmes and to activities in which Slovenia participates under the present Agreement.
+(b) on matters of scientific and technical interest resulting from their space activities.
+In particular, Slovenia shall receive reports published and made available by the Agency, as well as information connected with the progress of the Agency programmes and with activities in which Slovenia participates under this Agreement.

-2. Provisions of any Agency information shall in all cases be subject to Slovenian observance of any proprietary rights to the information, while Slovenia further undertakes not to disseminate information that is subject to non-disclosure agreements signed with the Agency or is not otherwise generally available beyond the territories of Slovenia and the Agency’s Member States, whether directly or through intermediaries operating within or outside those territories.
+2. Provisions of any Agency information shall in any case be subject to Slovenia observance of any proprietary rights in the information, while Slovenia further undertakes not to disseminate information that is not otherwise generally available beyond the territories of Slovenia and the Agency’s Member States, whether directly or through intermediaries operating within or outside those territories.

-3. Slovenia shall not be required to communicate any information obtained outside the Agency if it considers that such communication or dissemination would be inconsistent with, or contrary to, the interests of its own agreements with third parties, or the conditions under which such information has been obtained.
+3. Slovenia shall not be required to communicate any information obtained outside the Agency if it considers that such communication would be inconsistent with the interests of its own agreements with third parties, or the conditions under which such information has been obtained.

-1. With respect to the geographical distribution of contracts relating to the activities and programmes in which Slovenia participates, the Agency shall:
+With respect to the geographical distribution of work relating to the activities and programmes in which Slovenia participates, the Agency shall:

-(a) strive at providing a fair industrial return to Slovenia for activities relating to the basic activities under the General Budget, excluding Technology Development, and
+(a) strive at providing a fair industrial return to Slovenia for activities relating to the basic activities under the General Budget, excluding the technological research programme (TRP), and

 (b) for optional activities and programmes, and consistent with Article 4 above, implement for Slovenia the applicable rules developed for the various activities and programmes, to the same extent as for the other Participating States.

-In addition to cooperation in the long-term continuing framework outlined above, the Parties may also develop arrangements for cooperating in individual bilateral projects in space activities pursued by both Parties and for the exchange of personnel.
+In addition to cooperation in the long-term continuing framework outlined above, Slovenia and the Agency may also develop arrangements for cooperating in individual bilateral projects in space activities pursued by both Parties and for the exchange of personnel.
 Approval of such arrangements, which shall not modify the rights and obligations of the Parties under the present Agreement, shall be subject to the Parties’ relevant procedures.

 For the execution of the Agency’s official activities undertaken within the frame of the present Agreement, Slovenia shall grant the following privileges and immunities: